 St. James's Place Charitable Foundation

 The St. James’s Place Charitable Foundation is an integral part of our company and culture.
-It has grown significantly since 1992 to become one of the most successful company charities in the UK, with over £60 million raised and distributed to good causes during this period.
+It has grown significantly since 1992 to become one of the most successful company charities in the UK, raising and distributing over £81 million to thousands of charities.
 The Charitable Foundation has been able to support many charities and good causes over the years with multiple grants.

 The main focus of the Charitable Foundation is on helping children and young people who have special needs or are disadvantaged, both in the UK and overseas.